 The main benefits of a loan for debt repayment include:

 - Easier payment management.
-Having one loan with a fixed schedule makes budgeting easier. iMoney explains that this helps borrowers monitor cash flow and avoid late payments.
+With just one loan on a fixed payment schedule, budgeting becomes simpler.
+As iMoney points out, this allows borrowers to track their cash flow and steer clear of missed payments.

-- Potential to improve credit score.
-Making timely payments on the new loan will improve the credit record compared to maintaining several overdue debt accounts.
+- Opportunity to build credit score.
+Responsible payments on the new loan will give the borrower a better credit record than leaving multiple overdue loans open.

 Main Requirements for Applying for a Loan for Debt Repayment